esfied/custom-richpresence/README.md

 9. Feel free to start Discord and see your activity by starting your chosen executable :)

-As of now, it only works with one rich presence at a time.
+As of now, it only works with a single choice of rich presence.